csaf-poc/csaf_distribution/docs/provider-setup.md

 ```
 Reload nginx to apply the changes (e.g. ```systemctl reload nginx``` on Debian or Ubuntu).

-Create `cgi-bin` folder if not exists `mkdir -p /usr/lib/cgi-bin/`.
+Create `cgi-bin` folder if it not exists: `mkdir -p /usr/lib/cgi-bin/`.

 Rename and place the `csaf_provider` binary file under `/usr/lib/cgi-bin/csaf_provider.go`.

 Create configuration file under `/usr/lib/csaf/config.toml`
-and make sure is has good restrictive permissions.
+and make sure is has good, restrictive permissions.
-It must be readable by the user id, which the webserver fastcgi interface
+It must be readable by the user(id), which the webserver's fastcgi interface
-uses to start the CGI-binary, as `csaf_provider.go` must be able to read it.
+uses to start the CGI-binary with,
+as `csaf_provider.go` must be able to read it.

-Many setups use `www-data` as user id, so you could do something like
+Many systems use `www-data` as user id, so you could do something like

 <!-- MARKDOWN-AUTO-DOCS:START (CODE:src=../docs/scripts/setupProviderForITest.sh&lines=84-86) -->
 <!-- MARKDOWN-AUTO-DOCS:END -->